11worth/ptw-beta/notion-sorted.md

 ## Requirements

 You will need a MacOS or iOS-based Apple device in order to build this shortcut.
 Coding is not necessary to achieve the shortcut functionality mentioned in the introduction.
-To customize the shortcut any further, however, you will need an understanding of JSON, dot notation and interpreting API documentation.
+To further potentiate or customize the shortcut, however, you will need an understanding of JSON, dot notation and interpreting API documentation.
 Setting up the basic shortcut will take about 30 minutes, but it will save you much more time once implemented--so let's get started!

 # Step One: Retrieve Your Notion Database ID